What Is PFMS? Full Form, Benefits & Payment Status Check

 - Ministry releases funds.
 A central ministry (say, the Ministry of Agriculture for PM-KISAN, or the Ministry of Rural Development for MGNREGS) approves a budget release and generates a sanction order inside PFMS.
 The system creates a unique sanction ID linked to the specific scheme and beneficiary pool.

 - PFMS routes through an accredited bank.
-The payment instruction travels electronically through PFMS to one of its 150+ integrated bank partners.
+The payment instruction travels electronically through PFMS to one of its integrated banking partners.
 PFMS does not hold funds itself.
 It is the routing and tracking layer sitting between the government and the banking system.
 Every transfer is logged in real time against the scheme and the sanctioning ministry.

 - Implementing agency receives credit.
 The sanctioned amount hits the bank account of the implementing agency, whether that’s a state government department, a district-level body, a Gram Panchayat, or an autonomous institution.
 For a programme like PMAY (Pradhan Mantri Awas Yojana), this might be the state housing board.
 For NSP (National Scholarship Portal), it could be a college or university.
 The agency can view the receipt instantly on the PFMS dashboard.